dmars8047/handymkv/README.md

 I found the process of manually ripping using MakeMKV and then encoding using HandBrake to be time consuming, disjointed, and error prone.
 I wanted a tool that would automate the process and provide a more user-friendly experience.
 Additionally, I wanted to offload the process from my main desktop computer to my home server which is headless and doesn't have a GUI.
 Handy was created to address these needs.

-As I developed Handy I found that I was able to add features that I found useful and that made the process faster and easier.
+As I developed Handy, I found that I was able to add features that I found useful and that made the process faster and easier.
 I hope that others will find Handy useful and that it will save them time and effort.

 ## Features